 The 24-hour early warning is the hard one.
 It assumes your team can identify that a vulnerability is being actively exploited, classify it as significant, and file an initial report to ENISA — within one working day of discovery, not within one working day of completing the investigation.
 That requires a detection path, a written classification criteria document, and clear ownership for who initiates the filing.
 Most organisations do not have that sequence documented today.

 The 72-hour notification expands on the early warning with a description of the vulnerability, an initial severity assessment, and available mitigation information.
-The 30-day final report then requires the full picture: timeline, root cause, complete impact scope, and remediation steps taken.
+Final reports then require the full picture: timeline, root cause, complete impact scope, and remediation steps taken.
+For actively exploited vulnerabilities, the final report is due no later than 14 days after a corrective or mitigating measure is available.
+For severe incidents, it is due within one month.

 "Regulation lands as workflow long before it lands as paperwork."